‘Raised By Wolves’: Travis Fimmel And Niamh Algar Discuss Their Characters Ambiguous Morality

 As pointed out by Forbes, Raised by Wolves centers around the premise of two androids raising human children outside of the religion that helped to bring down Earth has been the center of attention.
 However, there is another interesting relationship that demands further exploration.

-While The Inquisitr‘s recent early review on the TV series did not give away a secret that gets revealed in the first few episodes regarding Marcus (Fimmel) and his wife, Sue (Algar), the celebrities themselves have detailed the twist in their relationship prior to the first three episodes dropping on September 3.
+While The Inquisitr‘s recent early review on the TV series did not give away a secret that gets revealed in the first few installments regarding Marcus (Fimmel) and his wife, Sue (Algar), the celebrities themselves have detailed the twist in their relationship prior to the first three episodes dropping on September 3.

 In an interview with JoBlo.com, this surprise was hinted at.
-However, another interview between Fimmel, Niamh, and Vegas Film Critic Jeffrey K. Howard, delves much further into how Marcus and Sue ended up escaping a doomed Earth.
+However, another interview between Fimmel, Niamh, and Vegas Film Critic Jeffrey K. Howard, delves much further into how their characters ended up escaping a doomed Earth.

 “Both characters grew up in a world that is very war-driven,” Fimmal told Vegas Film Critic.